-The current Request for Proposal requests two-year program proposals and as such, applicants are expected to adjust their requests, including their budgets to reflect two years of programming.
+The current Request for Proposal requests two-year program proposals and applicants are to adjust their requests, including their budgets to reflect one year of programming and that budget will be duplicated in the 2nd year, if approved.
 Additionally, applicants will be expected to address all other aspects of programming in the application including sustainability matters and the role of collaborations and partnerships as it relates to two years of program funding.